Final Straw

-Final Straw is the third studio album and major-label debut by Northern Irish–Scottish alternative rock band Snow Patrol, released on 4 August 2003 in the United Kingdom and in 2004 in the United States.
+Final Straw is the third studio album and major-label debut by Northern Irish alternative rock band Snow Patrol, released on 4 August 2003 in the United Kingdom and in 2004 in the United States.
 The album is notable for bringing the band their first mainstream success outside of their native countries of Northern Ireland and Scotland.
 In the 14 months following its release, a total of 5 singles were drawn from it.
 It is their first album to feature lead guitarist Nathan Connolly and their last with bassist Mark McClelland.

 The album was re-released in the UK in 2004 with two extra tracks, before being exported to the US (without the bonus tracks).
 The album was also released on SACD and DualDisc with 5.1 Surround mixes.

 A 20th anniversary edition was released on 4 August 2023, 20 years after the album's original release.

 Background

 The band's A&R representative Jim Chancellor explained the reasons for choosing rock producer Jacknife Lee to oversee the record by saying, "I wanted a record for them that was bigger and bolder and a lot different than their previous records.
 I wanted them to make a more of a rock album than an indie record."
 Chancellor, Lee and the band chose fifteen songs to start working on out of an original pool of 24.
 Critical to the new direction was Lightbody's development into a more rounded songwriter.
 "They played us some songs which were not indie.
 There were a couple of pop songs and then "Run", which is an enormous emotional rollercoaster of a track," said Chancellor.